MetricsReliability/ASE/README.md

 # Metrics Reliability Project

-In this project, we are going to evaluate the reliability of file-level and change-level defect prediction by conducting exploratory analysis.
+In this project, we are going to evaluate the reliability of file-level and change-level defect prediction traditional metrics by conducting exploratory analysis.

+## Project's structure
+You need the following libraries to run the project:

+-Sklearn
+-Numpy
+-Panda

 ## Project's structure